SB0519/WIndow-11-AME/Readme.md

 1. Install Windows 11 without a internet connection.
 2. Install the latest Cumulative Update from Windows 11 22H2 update history & the update catalog.
      (Don't install the preview Builds.)
-3. Run AME store apps.bat as admin and choose option 1 and then reboot with option 5 (Before connecting to the internet) Important!
+3. Run AME store apps.bat as admin and choose option 1 and then reboot (Before connecting to the internet) Important!
 4. Connect to the intenet and install the store apps you want a lot will work but some may not but open all before proceeding to next step.
     (You may see a bunch of apps popup in start buy they're not being installed.)
 5. Install StartAllBack